 Couple Of Extra Shopping Sources

-The vintage Rorschach test inkblot cards date back to the 1950s and were found at the Elkhorn Flea a couple summers ago.
+The vintage Rorschach test inkblot cards date back to the 1950s and were found at the Elkhorn Flea a couple of summers ago.
 I framed in my favorite black metal frames.